Adam Hodge, Ph.D.

 He teaches many of the department’s courses on American history, especially early America, as well as some Political Science offerings.
 His favorite classes to teach include Native American History, History & Mythology of the American West, and Historical Methods.
 He also serves as the faculty adviser to the institution’s chapter of Phi Alpha Theta, the national history honor society.

-His research specialization is the environmental history of the North American West, with an emphasis on the region’s indigenous history up to 1868.
-He is currently working on a book manuscript that is under contract with the University of Nebraska Press which examines the environmental history of the Eastern Shoshone Tribe, which is today based at the Wind River Indian Reservation in Wyoming.
+His research specialization is the environmental and indigenous history of the North American West.
+In 2019, the University of Nebraska Press published his first book, Ecology and Ethnogenesis, which examines the environmental history of the Eastern Shoshone Tribe, which is today based at the Wind River Indian Reservation in Wyoming.
+His current research focuses on the histories of native fish in Montana, particularly the decline and conservation of bull trout and Arctic grayling.

-forthcoming Ecology and Ethnogenesis: An Environmental History of the Wind River Shoshone, 1000-1868.
-Under contract with the University of Nebraska Press.
+2019 Ecology and Ethnogenesis: An Environmental History of the Wind River Shoshones, 1000-1868.
+University of Nebraska Press.

 2016 “‘Our women and children cry for food, and we have no food to give them’: The Environmental Dimensions of Eastern Shoshone Dispossession,” The Confluence vol. 7, no. 2, pp. 34-44.